12 Regional Barbecue Sauce Styles All Grill Masters Should Know

 If pure vinegar isn’t your jam, tame things down by adopting the Piedmont or Lexington version of Carolina barbecue sauce.
 It’s almost identical to the East Carolina sauce, except they add ketchup and brown sugar to mellow out that vinegar tang.
 This thicker, sweeter sauce is still great on pulled pork, especially if you’re serving it up as a sandwich.

-If you’re a mustard-on-your-hot-dog kind of person, you’ll love SC barbecue sauce.
+If you’re a mustard-on-your-hot-dog kind of person, you’ll love South Carolina barbecue sauce.
 It doesn’t contain any ketchup at all, and it’s almost always made with plain yellow mustard.
 It’s rich, spicy and tangy—without any semblance of sweetness—making it perfect for pork or chicken.

 Baltimore-style barbecue is different from anywhere else in the country.
 These Marylanders are famous for their pit beef sandwich, which is grilled rather than smoked.
 This sandwich is traditionally served up with a creamy horseradish sauce.
 The spicier the sauce, the better!